Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Machine learning regression methods

 Online predictions then only require $N_s^\prime$ kernel evaluations and a matrix-vector product, $\mathcal{N}(\mathbf{q}^\star) = \mathbf{K}(\mathbf{q}^\star, \mathbf{Q}_{\text{td}}) \boldsymbol{\beta}$.

 It is important to note that the regularization parameter $\lambda$, unlike the noise variance $\sigma_{ng}^2$ in GPR, is not derived from a probabilistic model; its role is purely for numerical stabilization.
-The kernel hyperparameter $\epsilon$ is typically selected through methods like cross-validation, Bayesian optimization, or a grid search, rather than via marginal likelihood maximization.
+The kernel hyperparameter $\epsilon$ is selected by cross-validation in conjunction with a search procedure rather than via marginal likelihood maximization.

 \emph{Analytical Jacobians for RBF interpolation}.
 Like GPR (see \eqref{eq:jacobian_N}--\eqref{eq:jacobian_k_entry}), the deterministic RBF interpolant also admits analytical Jacobians.
 The Jacobian of the nonlinear map $\mathcal{N}$ is given by